Ivo-Balbaert/The_Way_to_Jai/book/16_Types in depth.md

 >To see how type inference works in depth, read the masterfully written 090_how_typechecking_works article in the how_to/ folder of the compiler.)

 ## 16.1 Definition of Any, .type and .type.type
-We encountered the Any type in § 9.5, it is defined as follows:
+We encountered the Any type in § 9.5, it is defined as follows (see module _Preload_):

 ```c++
 Any_Struct :: struct {